Appleton City, Missouri

 Appleton City is a city in St. Clair County, Missouri, United States.
 The population was 1,032 as of the 2020 census.
-It is the largest city in St. Clair County.
+It is the most populous city in St. Clair County.

 History

 Appleton City was originally called Arlington, and under the latter name was platted in 1870.
 The present name is after D.S.
-Appleton (1824-1890) of the D. Appleton & Company, who contributed a $500 library to the city.
+Appleton (1824–1890) of the D. Appleton & Company, who contributed a $500 library to the city.

 The Hudson City School was listed on the National Register of Historic Places in 2002.